Ecwid/ecwid-api-docs/includes/_categories.md

-originalImageUrl | string  | Link to the original (not resized) category image originalImage | \<ImageDetails\> | Details of the category image name | string | Category name url | string |  URL of the category page in a store.
-If `baseUrl` request parameter is specified, then the `url` field will be generated according to that URL.
-For example, if `baseUrl` is `"https://mycoolstore.com"` then the category URL in `url` field will be in this format: `"https://mycoolstore.com#!/Fruits/c/70445445"`.
-If `cleanUrls` request parameter is `true`, then `url` field will have the new SEO-friendly format regardless of whether the `baseUrl` request parameter is specified productCount | number | Number of products in the category and its subcategories enabledProductCount | number | Number of enabled products in the category (excluding its subcategories) description | string  | The category description in HTML
+originalImageUrl | string  | Link to the original (not resized) category image originalImage | \<ImageDetails\> | Details of the category image name | string | Category name url | string |  URL of the category page in the store productCount | number | Number of products in the category and its subcategories enabledProductCount | number | Number of enabled products in the category (excluding its subcategories) description | string  | The category description in HTML